PPMESSAGE/ppcom-android-sdk/README.md

 }
 ```

-> If enterprise user uuid is set, the user is identified by this uuid; if user email is set, the user is identified by email.
-If you want to set the user type, must set here, not update() of PPComSDK.
+> If enterprise user id is set, the user is identified by your own system, otherwise the user is anonymous.

 - Extend `ConversationsActivity` to start conversation

-> `sdk.update()` is optional and only `user full name`, `user icon url` and `ent user data` could be update.
-If you want to clear data, set it to an empty string.

-`sdk.update()` must called after sdk.init() success, otherwise `RuntimeException` will be throwed.

 ```java
 public class MainActivity extends ConversationsActivity {